TobiasPSP/doneland_sources/Components/Power/Measuring Current/README.md

 The example of the *analog voltmeter* has already illustrated that there is a close relationship between *current* and *voltage*.

 Both *together* move electrons and produce various physical effects that can be measured.
-The principle of measuring *current* and *voltage* is the same: you look at appropriate physical effects that can be correlated to the flow of *current* or *voltage*
+The principle of measuring *current* and *voltage* is the same: you look at appropriate physical effects that can be correlated to the flow of *current* or *voltage*.
+When some parts of the *Ohms law* formula are *known* or *fixed*, you can calculate the other parts.

 There are *two* physical effects proportional to the flow of *current*: